just-another-downer/landgrid-support/_articles/using-the-api.md

 You can report issues with specific parcels or general areas to us using this report endpoint.
 Reports help us prioritize updates.
-However, we cannot apply data received to this endpoint directly to our parcel data.
+However, we cannot apply data received to this endpoint directly to our parcel data or respond individually to specific reports.

 `POST /api/v1/report.json?token=<token>`